jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

 ## Introduction

-[Mockito](https://site.mockito.org) is a popular mocking framework for **Java** application.
+[Mockito](https://site.mockito.org) is a popular mocking framework for **Java** applications.
 This framework helps you to test classes in isolation and avoids creating collaborators in your unit tests.
-This need is very common in a web applications that uses the MVC pattern.
-For instance you might need to test your service layer which uses an utility class to check the payment method and then will call an API to process the payment.
-In this situation you have to instanciate or inject your utility class and the API client, and the second one will required to start a mock server.
-As you can see this looks like an integration test instead of a simple unit test, and we are not testing the service layer in isolation becuase it requires that both the utility class and the API client are free of bugs.
+This is a very common requirement in web applications that use the MVC pattern.
+For instance, you might want to test a service layer that uses an utility class to check the payment method and then will call an API to process the payment.
+In this situation you have to instanciate or inject the utility class and the API client, and the second one will require to start a mock server.
+As you can see this looks like an integration test instead of a simple unit test.

 ## What is a mock?